filippoCaste/se2-05-ThesisManagement/README.md

 ```
 - GET `/:id`
   - request body content: none
+  - response:
-  - response: 200 OK (success) with the teacher with the corresponding `id` or error message
+    - 200 OK (success) with the *teacher* with the corresponding `id` or error message
+    - 404 if the user is not found
 ```json
 {
   "teacher_id": 10000,